alphagov/notifications-net-client/DOCUMENTATION.md

 # .NET client documentation

-This documentation is for developers interested in using the GOV.UK Notify .NET client to send emails, text messages or letters.
-GOV.UK Notify supports .NET framework 4.6.2 and .Net Core 2.0.
+This documentation is for developers interested in using the GOV.UK Notify .NET client to send emails (including documents), text messages or letters.
+GOV.UK Notify supports .NET framework 4.6.2 and .NET Core 2.0.

 # Set up the client

 ## Prerequisites

-This documentation assumes that you are using [Microsoft Visual Studio](https://visualstudio.microsoft.com/) [external link] with the [Nuget Package Manager](https://www.nuget.org/) [external link].
+This documentation assumes you are using [Microsoft Visual Studio](https://visualstudio.microsoft.com/) [external link] with the [NuGet Package Manager](https://www.nuget.org/) [external link].

-If you have questions on using different package management software, contact the GOV.UK Notify team through the [support page](https://www.notifications.service.gov.uk/support) or the [Slack channel](https://ukgovernmentdigital.slack.com/messages/govuk-notify).

 Refer to the [client changelog](https://github.com/alphagov/notifications-net-client/blob/master/CHANGELOG.md) for the version number and the latest updates.

 ## Install the client

-The GOV.UK Notify client deploys to [Bintray](https://bintray.com/).
+The GOV.UK Notify client deploys to [Bintray](https://bintray.com/) [external link].

-You can install the GOV.UK Notify client package using either the terminal or Microsoft Visual Studio.
+You can install the GOV.UK Notify client package using either the command line or Microsoft Visual Studio.

-### Use the terminal
+### Use the command line

 Go to your project directory and run the following in the command line to install the client package: